 So why does Jesus tell his disciples and us this parable?
 He calls us to…

 1) Pray consistently and regularly.

 This sounds familiar to another passage of Scripture.

 1 Thessalonians 5:17 “pray continually,” (NIV®) or “pray without ceasing,” (ESV)

 Is that really possible to pray constantly?
 The word for “continually” (adialeiptos) really means “to have a consistent practice.”
 One pastor said it’s not that our prayer should be constantly occurring but constantly reoccurring.
 So to pray without ceasing means to pray consistently and regularly.
 If prayer is pouring your heart out to God you can do that by intentionally directing your attention to him throughout your day.
-I think that’s why Jesus means by saying we should always pray.
+I think that’s what Jesus means by saying we should always pray.

 If we look at the parable of this widow her practice seems to back this up.
 She keeps going back to the judge day after day.
 She’s not always talking but she is always going back.
 Do you do something regularly, like your daily commute, driving the kids to school or activities, or maybe your Dunkin Donuts run?
 What if you used the first 15 minutes of your commute or the drive to school to pray?
-When you pray, pray out loud as it keeps you focused on praying instead of your own thoughts and models prayer for your kids.
-A great part of Cornerstone’s story is how Karyn Tang prayed for this building when they she drove by years before God brought Cornerstone into existence.
+When you pray, pray out loud as it keeps you focused on praying instead of your own thoughts and it models prayer for your kids.
+A great part of Cornerstone’s story is how Karyn prayed for our building when they she drove by years before God brought Cornerstone into existence.
 Praise God.
 Prayer works.
 Pray consistently and regularly.